-Each agency will be responsible for conducting an evaluation of their programs and
+Each agency will be responsible for conducting an evaluation of their programs and reporting results to the PPE Committee of the State Board.

 WIOA System Evaluation

 The Arkansas Workforce Development Board commissioned the University of Arkansas' Center for Business and Economic Research to complete a comprehensive WIOA Systems Evaluation, Skills Gap Analysis, and Customer Service Surveys.
 This evaluation is currently underway.